 The entertainment industry presents business, legal and cultural issues unlike any other.
 When these issues become contentious, a team that truly understands all facets of the business is critical to achieving a client's overarching goals — goals that often transcend the discrete dispute of the moment.

-We work broadly across the industry on behalf of clients in the music, motion picture, television and new media sectors on virtually every type of contract-, intellectual property- and entertainment-business related dispute that can arise.
+Recognized in Chambers USA Guide 2022 as “a fantastic entertainment law firm,” we work broadly across the industry on behalf of clients in the music, motion picture, television and new media sectors on virtually every type of contract-, intellectual property- and entertainment-business related dispute that can arise.
 Our goal is to protect and even enhance our clients' rights and assets in the broader context of their business, and to do so applying industry-leading client service, skill and integrity.

 Whether a superstar recording artist, a motion picture studio or a television network, clients rely on our assistance in disputes related to copyright and intellectual property; motion picture and television development, production, valuation and distribution; right of publicity; First Amendment; musical recording and publishing; artist/manager/agent relations; and defamation and right of privacy, as well as other types of disputes.
 In all matters, our attorneys take pride in bringing clients creative yet practical solutions to complicated legal problems, and in handling those problems with the discretion and sensitivity the industry requires.